farzadyounespour/CareerFit/README.md

 `POST /api/matches/coach/`

-Returns AI coaching for the current resume and selected job without saving a duplicate report.
+Returns optional AI coaching for the current resume and selected job without saving a duplicate report.
 The endpoint uses the configured Ollama or OpenAI provider and applies the dedicated coaching rate limit.

 `POST /api/matches/resume-draft/`